CandlePlatforms/devdocs/docs/develop/did-implementation/gettting-started.md

 ## Delete DID Document

 With Candle DID implementation a user can also revoke his DID Document from the ledger.
-The user first needs to use `polygon-did-registrar` as follows
+The user first needs to use `candle-did-registrar` as follows
 ```
-import { deleteDidDoc } from "polygon-did-registrar";
+import { deleteDidDoc } from "candle-did-registrar";
 ```
 Then use,
 ```